Modified Newtonian dynamics: Milgrom's law

-The basic premise of MOND is that while Newton's laws have been extensively tested in high-acceleration environments (in the Solar System and on Earth), they have not been verified for objects with extremely low acceleration, such as stars in the outer parts of galaxies.
-This led Milgrom to postulate a new effective gravitational force law (sometimes referred to as "Milgrom's law") that relates the true acceleration of an object to the acceleration that would be predicted for it on the basis of Newtonian mechanics.
+The basic premise of MOND is that while Newton's laws have been extensively tested in high-acceleration environments (in the Solar System and on Earth), they have not been verified for environments with extremely low acceleration, such as orbits in the outer parts of galaxies.
+This led Milgrom to postulate a new effective gravitational force law that relates the true acceleration of an object to the acceleration that would be predicted for it on the basis of Newtonian mechanics.
 This law, the keystone of MOND, is chosen to reproduce the Newtonian result at high acceleration but leads to different ("deep-MOND") behavior at low acceleration: